MEKKERMB/GreenDay/README.md

 # GreenDay
-Portfolio for the rock band "Green Day".
+My portfolio showcasing the works and achievements of the popular rock band, Green Day.